-Dialogue in Speculative Fiction: When Space Bugz Speakie Funnie and Other Problems
+When Space Bugz Speakie Funnie and Other Problems

 by Paula Fleming

-By its nature, dialog is contrived.
+By its nature, dialogue is contrived.
 We don't want to write the way people really talk.
 Just read a court transcript sometime.
 Real speech is full of ums and ers, backtracking and repetition, and telling people things they already know.
 However, we do want to give the impression of how people really talk.
-So we make liberal use of sentence fragments and comma splices, idiomatic and clichˇd phrases, as well as intentional misspellings that indicate region, ethnicity, or class.
+So we make liberal use of sentence fragments and comma splices, idiomatic and clichéd phrases, as well as intentional misspellings that indicate region, ethnicity, or class.

 Bad Examples